-Find the psychology course for you
+Find a psychology or sociology course

-Start your journey as a psychologist with one of our accredited courses, and get the qualification you need for your future career
+Start your journey as a psychologist with one of our accredited courses, and get the qualification you need

 Psychology and sociology both involve the study of human behaviour and are closely linked.
 Psychology focuses on individuals or small groups while sociologists focus on societies and social systems.

 Psychologists study how the brain operates, and the mental processes and motivations that shape the behaviour of humans and other animals.
 Psychology is a part of everyday life, and plays a role in everything we do.

 Sociology is the systematic study of society and the world around us.
 Sociologists seek explanations for why the world is organised and structured the way it is and why social inequalities persist.

 Psychology and sociology are broad subjects, and cover a range of topics across the natural and social sciences.
 Here at Portsmouth, you can study the two subjects individually or in combination with other subjects - so, depending on the course you choose, you'll be able to study topics that interest you the most.

 You can also study sociology in combination with social psychology, allowing you to explore the areas of psychology that are most relevant to sociologists as part of your degree.
 These modules allow you to explore how our thoughts, feelings and behaviours are shaped by society, and also shape society.

 - Sociology BSc (Hons)